 *I used MAC Liquidlast liner on my lips.
 Please, do not do this unless you have a powerful make up remover within reach.
 This stuff does not come off otherwise.
 At all.
 I had to use my fingernails.

 The muses of fashion sing again as we enter spring here in Angel City.
 To celebrate the turning of the tides agent Yoon and I had ourselves a little roadside picnic near the ever-fragrant LA River.

-For this momentous occasion I picked a simple knit dress, leggings and high heels with steel-plated toes – a sensible choice should one need to escape the local packs of roaming hobos on foot.
-In daylight hours these [equally fragrant] folks keep to dark shelters under bridges, with only glowing eyes indicating their whereabouts.
-Still, one can never be too careful when choosing footwear.
+For this momentous occasion I picked a simple knit dress, thumb leggings and high heels with steel-plated toes – a sensible choice should one need to escape the local packs of roaming hobos on foot.
+In daylight hours these [equally fragrant] folks keep to dark shelters under bridges, sale with only glowing eyes indicating their whereabouts.
+Still, treat one can never be too careful when choosing footwear.